nibble0101/whizzniac/README.md

 # whizzNiac

-This is a Single Page Application(S.P.A) built with [react.js](https://reactjs.org/) and CSS.
-It is a quiz app with different categories.
+This is a Single Page Application(S.P.A) built using [react.js](https://reactjs.org/), [react router](https://reactrouter.com/), [fire base](https://firebase.google.com/) and CSS.
+It is a quiz app which has equestions from different categories.
 The project is hosted on [Netlify](https://app.netlify.com/) and can be viewed [Here](https://whizzniac.netlify.app/).

 ## Data Source

-The quiz used in this application is from [Open Trivia Database](https://opentdb.com/).
+The quiz used in this application is sourced from [Open Trivia Database](https://opentdb.com/).

 ## Dependencies